trusktr/rocket-module/README.md

       package (local or not) of the application.
 In the future this batchHandler will be replaced by Meteor's Plugin.registerBatchHandler, whenever that gets introduced.
 Create the new batch handler method for the CompileManager class.
-  - [ ] In the batch handler, choose a new temporary location to handle the output of all the entry points all at once on a per-batch basis instead of on a per-file basis.
+  - [x] In the batch handler, choose a new temporary location to handle the output of all the entry points all at once (on a per-batch basis instead of on a per-file basis).
+  - [ ] Find all the module.js files of all the package in the app that depend on rocket:module.
   - [ ] In the batch handler, link a node_modules folder to the npm/node_modules
         folder of each isopack.
 This replaces the current code that create a node_modules link to a local package's .npm node_modules folder.
 I'm